About FISHING FOR A SPOUSE

 “Hey, you guys.”

-Ernie Oldstat and Earl Tomkin looked forward and both said in unison, “Who me?”
+Ernie Oldstat and Earl Tomkin looked forward.
+Ernie stood alongside his desk.
+“Who me?”

-Mr. Brown moved around his desk and at stood at the beginning of their aisle.
+Mr. Brown moved around the teacher’s desk.
 “Yes, you.
 Who else am I always shouting at?
-I suppose you’re talking about fishing again.”
+Are you talking about fishing again?”

 “I’ve no idea why the two of you are attending the Radisson Area Technical College.
 Your homework’s always late, if done at all, and it looks like you did it while fishing.
 Can either of you give me one good reason why I shouldn’t drop you from this analytical class?”

-Earl stood.
+Earl jumped up.
 “Well, if you did, me and Ernie would have more time to fish.”

 “Earl, shut up.
 You know we need to pass this course to graduate and get good jobs.”